The

 Always close to the action, South Loop rode the wave of development propelled by its commercial neighbor, the Loop.
 While its neighbor basked in metropolitan glory, South Loop humbly accepted the less glamorous warehouses and factories.

 South Loop relaxed into its role as “the wrong side of the tracks.”
 It gained a reputation as a vice-ridden haven for brothels, bars and arcades.
-In the 1970s, Chicago gentrified the area and now all those old warehouses are studio apartments.
+In the 1970s, Chicago gentrified the area, and now all those old warehouses are studio apartments.

 Location

-South Loop is Best Known For:
+South Loop Is Best Known For

-• Being many different things to many different people.
-Offering a mix of attractions and histories, South Loop is an assortment of cultural treasures, such as Shedd Aquarium, Grant Park, Alder Planetarium, and Field Museum.
+• Being many different things to many different people: Offering a mix of attractions and histories, South Loop is an assortment of cultural treasures, such as Shedd Aquarium, Grant Park, Alder Planetarium and Field Museum.

 Demographics